 Tetris "A-Hack"

-While not as blatant a rip-off Super Mario Bros.
-2 was to Doki Doki Panic, Tetris Attack still retained a lot of Paneru De Pon's original stuff.
+While not as blatant a rip-off that Super Mario Bros.
+2 was to Doki Doki Panic, Tetris Attack still retained a lot of Panel De Pon's original content.
 Though the passwords were changed, the cheat codes and huge Puzzle mode stayed the same!
-But while SMB2 was mostly a case of sprite-switching, Tetris Attack had quite a bit of original artwork to be done for the panel backgrounds and such.
+Tetris Attack also had quite a bit of original artwork made for the backgrounds and such.

 Title screen